ushelp/EasyQRCodeJS/readme.md

     tooltip: false, // Whether set the QRCode Text as the title attribute value of the QRCode div */

+    // ==== CORS
+    /*
+    crossOrigin: null, // String which specifies the CORS setting to use when retrieving the image. null means that the crossOrigin attribute is not set.
+    */

     // =====  Drawing method
     /*
     drawer: 'canvas' // Which drawing method to use. 'canvas', 'svg'. default is 'canvas'